-Using monotone colour palettes for an interior design has a bunch of benefits, for instance it creates a sense of simplicity and harmony, it’s easy to design (since you don’t have to worry about matching colours), and monotone backgrounds allow contrasting elements to stand out.
+Using monotone colour palettes for an interior designer has a bunch of benefits, for instance, it creates a sense of simplicity and harmony, it’s easy to design (since you don’t have to worry about matching colours), and monotone backgrounds allow contrasting elements to stand out.

 #e6b171 (dark nude)